yashgupta19101998/Property-Price-Prediction/README.md

 Tools used - Python

+Process - Finding out missing values, replaceing them with the appropriate values, finding out the outliers and visualizing the data set.

 Findings from Property Data Analysis
 This project involves analyzing real estate prices in Australia to test various hypotheses and answer statistical questions.